For use with CEHRT certified to the 2015 edition.

 Active engagement – The MIPS eligible clinician is in the process of moving towards sending “”production data”” to a public health agency or clinical data registry, or is sending production data to a public health agency or clinical data registry.
 There are several options to achieve active engagement:

 - Active Engagement Option 1 – Completed Registration to Submit Data: The MIPS eligible clinician registered to submit data with the PHA to which the information is being submitted; registration was completed within 60 days after the start of the performance period; and the MIPS eligible clinician is awaiting an invitation from the PHA to begin testing and validation.
 This option allows MIPS eligible clinicians to meet the measure when the PHA has limited resources to initiate the testing and validation process.
 MIPS eligible clinicians that have registered in previous years do not need to submit an additional registration to meet this requirement for each performance period.

 - Active Engagement Option 2 – Testing and Validation: The MIPS eligible clinician is in the process of testing and validation of the electronic submission of data.
-MIPS eligible clinicians must respond to requests from the PHA within 30 days; failure to respond twice within a performance period would result in that provider not meeting the measure.
+MIPS eligible clinicians must respond to requests from the PHA or, where applicable, the CDR within 30 days; failure to respond twice within a performance period would result in that MIPS eligible clinician not meeting the measure.

-- Active Engagement Option 3 – Production: The MIPS eligible clinician has completed testing and validation of the electronic submission and is electronically submitting production data to the PHA.
+- Active Engagement Option 3 – Production: The MIPS eligible clinician has completed testing and validation of the electronic submission and is electronically submitting production data to the PHA or CDR